Quick self-help techniques

 - Breathe in through your nose rather than your mouth.

 - Breathe in to count of two, hold for a second and then breathe out to count of four.
-Breath out smoothly and steadily.
+Breathe out smoothly and steadily.

 - Repeat twice and then relax and carry on with whatever you were doing.